DavidSporer/Nguonchhay.NodeTypeGenerator/README.md

 }
 ```

-Then download the package: `composer install`
+Then download the package: `composer update nguonchhay/nodetypegenerator`

 ### Clear caches just to be safe